logchimp/docs/docs/install/ubuntu.md

 sudo nano <your_domain>
 ```

-Now paste this configuration and save the changes
+Now paste this configuration, replacing <your_domain> with your domain and save the changes

 ```
 server {